This is my sobriety journey.

 I started going to AA meetings at around 5 months into sobriety.
 If I ever thought that maybe I was overreacting to my love affair with alcohol in the past, AA cemented the fact that I wasn’t.
 I was 100% an alcoholic and for the rest of my life, I had to learn how to say no to my favourite vice.

-Throughout my recovery I researched heavily.
+Throughout my sobriety journey, I researched heavily.
 I’d google things like “What to expect at 3 months, 5 months, 8 months sobriety…” just to make sure I was on the right path.
 In January I wrote my Ted Talk and was ready to talk about how my trauma and addictions interfered with my life for 11 years and how I was currently defeating those demons.

 Then I entered PAWS, Post Acute Withdrawal Syndrome.
 It was nasty.
-I had such heavy breakdowns that I didn’t want to do anything, I slipped in and out of depression and when I cried, I heaved like I was grieving.
+I had such heavy breakdowns during my sobriety journey, that I didn’t want to do anything, I slipped in and out of depression and when I cried, I heaved like I was grieving.
 I cried on the kitchen floor asking God why he chose me, I didn’t want to go through it anymore.
 I was tired, I was confused and all over again, I was in pain.
 Was sobriety really worth it?

 Between 6-8 months I fought the hardest, it was so hard because I felt the most alone.
 I was snappy, emotional and even the sound of a child crying would give me an anxiety attack.
 This was all normal.